What a year!

 I get that, but you can still look back over your time in school, university or summer jobs, to try and work out how you’ll offer value in the future.
 Or even look at job descriptions out there and start working out what you need to think about now to offer value in the near future that matches the kinds of things employers will be looking for.

 Regardless of your work situation, now is the time to work out what’s the actual value you are going to bring to a future employer in the future, which partly means being very clear about your skills.

 Taking the time to do this will help you be targeted, stay focused and also when the chance of a new job opening comes your way, you’ll be confident about convincing an employer why they would be crazy not to take a chance on you.

 You need to responsible for this though – not your boss or relying on this to be captured in banal performance reviews every year.

-Now value can be tricky thing to capture and identify, but here are some suggestions:
+Now value can be a tricky thing to capture and identify, but here are some suggestions:

 Think about your USP (unique selling point or what I call your unique skills and potential) at work or what others think you are really good at.

 If colleagues – current or previous – were to say “Get [your name] on it! [your name] is the best person” what’s the ‘’it” for you, or what you think you’d be known for like to be known for?